Jazz seasons in Lenin Hills. IV international festival “Jazz seasons in Leninskie Gorki” Why is it worth going

-On July 7 and 8, ten bands from Russia, Armenia, Sweden and the USA will perform in one of the most picturesque corners of the Moscow region at one of the most important jazz open-airs in the Moscow region: production company Igor Butman will present at the former residence of Vladimir Lenin IV International Festival "Jazz Seasons".
+On July 7 and 8, ten bands from Russia, Armenia, Sweden and the USA will perform in one of the most picturesque corners of the Moscow region at one of the most important jazz open-airs in the Moscow region: production company Igor Butman will present in the former residence of Vladimir Lenin IV International Festival “Jazz Seasons”.

-Artists of the festival and days of their performances:
+Festival artists and days of their performances:

 • July 7